Time for fun and “Adulting”

 Clyde’s & Costello’s –On S. Adams Street hosts MMM (Mandatory Makeout Mondays).
 It gets crazy crowded so proceed with caution.
 The first 150 ladies get in free and then ladies drink free from 10 to 11 pm (if you’re 21).
 Pre-banding usually starts at 7 pm, but sometimes a bit later.
 Upstairs is Clyde’s, but be sure you have a good grip on the railing going up (or down) as it gets pretty slippery.

 Recess – at “Jacked up Tuesdays’ is unlike the recesses you remember from elementary school.
 Located on S. Woodward Ave, Recess is luxurious compared to some of the other bars in Tally.
 By the end of your college career, you will either be able to say you jumped into the pool at Recess or one of your friends was thrown in.
-Pre-banding starts around 9 pm and doors open at 10 pm.
+Pre-banding starts around 9 pm and doors open to fun at 10 pm.

 “If you are reading this in the summer, welcome to the best Wednesday of your life,” is what our interns have told me.
 Break out your cowboy boots, jorts (my son explained when I shockingly came across a pair in his laundry, are cut off jean shorts), the flannels and anything USA.